e2ik/TestingGrounds/README.md

     lifts you up a bit so you're considered ungrounded. seems to be a controller issue weird

+- Separate player inputs into a separate script

 Good Resources:

 - https://www.youtube.com/watch?v=maDpJL3go9g